juanjux/neme/README.md

 ![idiotez](https://i.imgflip.com/1le4it.jpg)

-I've just started to work on this so there isn't really nothing usable.
+I've just started to work on this so there isn't really nothing usable (but hey, I've a nice [gap buffer implementation](https://github.com/juanjux/neme/blob/master/source/backend/d/gapbuffer.d) in D!).

 The World Domination Plan for this repo is to contain the Neme text editor (Neme = NEw Modal Editor).
 As the name implies, I'm going to explore